1j01/wavey/README.md

 ### Contributing

 Contributions and criticism welcome.
-[Open up an issue][new issue] to discuss features, problems, or improvements.
+[Open up an issue][new issue] to discuss features, problems, or improvements!

 This project is built with [CoffeeScript][], [React][], and [ReactScript][].